John Floyer (Dorset MP): Life

-He was born in Stinsford, Dorset, the son of Rev. William Floyer and his wife Elizabeth Barton, daughton of Stephen Barton.
+He was born in Stinsford, Dorset, the son of Rev. William Floyer and his wife Elizabeth Barton, daughter of Stephen Barton.
 He was a member of the old Floyer family of Floyer Hayes in Devon descended from Floherus (Flohère), the Exon Domesday Book tenant of that estate, a French knight who in 1086 held two estates in Devon.

 Floyer was educated at Winchester College.
 He matriculated in 1828 at Balliol College, Oxford, graduating B.A. in 1831.
 He appeared in first-class cricket for the University team in one match in 1832.
 He appeared in 1833 in one other match subsequently deemed to be first-class.
 He appeared in two matches as an unknown handedness batsman whose bowling style is unknown, playing for Oxford University and for an A to K team organised by Marylebone Cricket Club (MCC).
 He scored one run with a highest score of 1 and took no wickets.

 Folyer was a Deputy Lieutenant and J.P. for Dorset, and was High Sheriff of Dorset in 1844.
 He was also major of the Queen's Own (Dorset) Yeoman Cavalry.

 In 1846 Floyer was elected Member of Parliament for Dorset and held the seat until 1857.
 He was re-elected for Dorset in 1864 and held the seat until 1885.
 In that year, the county's three-member seat was subdivided.
 He died in Westminster.